Pub Date: 1985

 Shay is the raven-haired beauty the Falconer brothers called Gypsy.
 Irresistible to each brother, it was Lyon Falconer who claimed her—when he didn’t have the right… Yet it was Ricky, the youngest Falconer, who picked up the fragments of Shay’s shattered life and married her out of love.

 But, with her husband’s death, destiny has hurled Shay back within Lyon’s reach.
 Now Lyon has a final chance to prove that Shay has always been—and would always be—his!GYPSY by CAROLE MORTIMER

 She had been his brothers wife, he hadn’t seen her for three years, and yet he had only to think of her to ache with an unrequited desire, knew that he ached with that desire even now.GYPSY

-I have a real love/hate situation with Carole Mortimer’s contemporary romance, Gypsy.
+I have a real love/hate situation with Gypsy by Carole Mortimer, a full-length contemporary romance.
 It’s got some concepts I adore and others, like adultery, that make me want to toss this book across the room.

 Carole Mortimer is one of the few Harlequin authors who regularly features blond heroes (I prefer them to the “tall, dark” archetype), so I have tons of her books.
 Usually, I enjoy reading them.